-What to Know When Renovating a Philadelphia Rowhouse
+What to Know When Remodeling a Philadelphia Rowhouse

 From challenges and solutions to expanding square footage and tips on preparing for the process

 The character of Philadelphia is defined by its rowhouse streetscapes.
 Rowhouses are space-efficient, compact, and often cost-effective.
 Remodeling a Philadelphia rowhouse comes with its share of joys and challenges.
 Sweeten lays out what you can expect with renovating these historic buildings.

 Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and secure payments—for free.

 A Philadelphia rowhouse is an urban one-to-four-story house that has a narrow front exterior.
 Rowhouses are attached to similar rowhouses on both sides.

 Philadelphia has more rowhouses than any other type of housing structure.
 Designed as an inexpensive way to house Philadelphia’s rapidly growing industrial population, rowhouses have become desired, premium properties.